It’s Time for Facebook to be Sanctioned for Misleading Shareholders and the Public About Terror and Hate Speech on its Website

 Democracy at Risk

-In the past six months, we all have become increasingly concerned about the future of democratic governance as attackers have targeted Jews worshipping in Pittsburgh and San Diego, Christians in Sri Lanka, and Muslims in New Zealand.
+In the past six months, we have all become increasingly concerned about the future of democratic governance as attackers have targeted Jews worshipping in Pittsburgh and San Diego, Christians in Sri Lanka, and Muslims in New Zealand.
 The frequency of terrorist attacks, with deadly consequences, appears to be accelerating, and in virtually every case, social media is playing a prominent role in connecting terrorists with each other and helping them spread their propaganda of hate.
 A technology created to foster human connectedness is now spinning out of control, with democratically-elected governments looking increasingly hapless in their efforts to stop the madness.

 Recent history teaches us that as extremists gain ground and create an atmosphere of fear, authoritarian leaders, with easy pledges of stability, begin weakening democratic institutions.